GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 # Electra White Paper - The Open Paper

-13 September 2018
+September 15, 2018

 ### Abstract

-Electra is an open source community-driven cryptocurrency project featuring decentralized and distributed governance.
-Electra’s foundation is a blockchain based on the NIST5 algorithm, guaranteeing fast and secure transactions with nearly non-existent transaction costs.
+Electra is an open-source community-driven cryptocurrency project featuring decentralized and distributed governance.
+Electra's foundation is a blockchain based on the NIST5 algorithm, guaranteeing fast and secure transactions with nearly non-existent transaction costs.

-Electra’s goal is to become the electric current of the cryptocurrency community.
+Electra's goal is to become the electric current of the cryptocurrency community.
 Our vision is to advance the evolution of our economic system as originally proposed by Satoshi Nakamoto.

 Electra is a unique cryptocurrency in that it is both a development project and a contract.
 Despite being a fully operational cryptocurrency at present, Electra is an ongoing development project subject to review, innovation, and updating.